Toe Up Gusset Heel

 The PDF includes instructions for 6 adult sizes (EU 35-47) (UK 3-10) (US 4-14)

 When subscribing to my Patreon page you will also receive access to many more tutorial videos and masterclasses, including how to knit colourwork and how to knit your first sweater!
-Most videos are accessible from the Rosewood tier, additional videos and tips and tricks are available from the Willow and Elder tiers.
+Most videos are accessible from the Jonagold tier, additional videos and tips and tricks are available from the Golden Delicious and Elstar tiers.

 What people have said about my tutorials